Cross Entropies

 Time Delay, a positive integer [default: 1]

-Radius Distance Threshold, a positive scalar [default: 0.2*SD(
+Radius Distance Threshold, a positive scalar [default: 0.2*SDpooled(

 Logarithm base, a positive scalar [default: natural]